 Think about this for a second—If I convert twice the amount of people, given the same number of clicks, doesn’t it make sense that my advertising dollars should be cut in half?
 Many people forget this fact.

-If you are not sure of what your conversion rates are, you can easily check them by going to Amazon Seller Central, clicking on Reports, and then Business Reports.
+If you are not sure of what your conversion rates are, you can easily check them by going to Amazon Seller Central, clicking on Reports

 If your conversion rate is 10% or less, you have a lot of work to do.
 I believe that 15% is decent, but I strive for at least 20%.